Bug reporting etiquette

 For desktop applications, please make sure it has not already been reported by searching through existing bugs.
 If you find an already reported bug that is exactly like the problem you have, please feel free to add this information to the existing report, rather than opening a new one.
 However, if you have any doubt as to it being the same or not, please file a separate report.

-Reporting an application crash
+Reporting an application crash in the development release

 Please report an application crash via the methods outlined below and at https://wiki.ubuntu.com/DebuggingProgramCrash.

 If an application crashes, and you're using a development release, Apport will start automatically, raising an appropriate bug report for you to complete in Launchpad.
 This report is subsequently processed by Apport Retracing Service, in order to provide developers with debugging information that make it easier to fix the problem.

 Reporting an application crash in the stable release

 Apport may come disabled by default.
 To enable it, edit the file:

 Even when enabled, apport will not upload crash reports to Launchpad for a stable release (see bug #994921).
 Instead, crash reports are uploaded to http://errors.ubuntu.com.
 To file a report on Launchpad anyway, one may open the following file via a command line:

 gksudo gedit /etc/apport/crashdb.conf

 Save, close, and try to file the crash report again via: